 - 3 slasher horror tales set in an urban area (Each 20-30 minutes long)

 - Each Tale has its own slasher (killer) & one protagonist!

 - Shawn C. Phillips has joined the cast!!
 (Shawn C. Phillips is an actor and producer, known for Dead Ant (2017), Ghost Shark (2013) and Girls Gone Dead(2012)… Check out his IMDb)

 - Inspired by the style of Creepshow and Tales From The Crypt.

-The movie is also going to hit the various film festivals, including Sundance, thanks to the generous support by many fans of the film through GoFundMe!!
+The movie went to FEARnyc and won the best original score award, and also going to Sundance, thanks to the generous support by many fans of the film through GoFundMe!!